• Home

 About This Song

-“The Right To Love” was written in 1963 by Lalo Schifrin, with lyrics by Gene Lees.
-The song first recorded, without lyrics, in 1963 on an album called Reflections by Stan Getz and Lalo Schifrin.
-Tony Bennett liked the song from the beginning and suggested that Gene Lees write the lyrics.
+“The Right To Love” was written ca. 1963 by Lalo Schifrin and Gene Lees.
+It was first recorded, without lyrics, in 1963 on an album called Reflections by Stan Getz and Lalo Schifrin.
+From the beginning, Tony Bennett liked the song and suggested that Gene Lees write the lyrics.
 The resulting song is an anthem for “forbidden” love.
 At that time, most people associated the song with interracial relationships; in later years, it has been sung by gay singers.
 In addition to Bennett’s recording, this song has been recorded by Peggy Lee, Carmen McRae, and k.d. lang.

 About This Version

-Tony Bennett recorded “The Right to Love” in 1965 for the album If I Ruled the World: Songs for the Jet Set.
+Tony Bennett recorded “The Right To Love” on February 18, 1965, for his album If I Ruled The World: Songs For The Jet Set.
 Don Costa wrote the arrangement.

 Song of the Day: The Right To Love